 Summary: State Party South Africa ratified the convention on 28 May 2015.
-It has indicated that existing legislation will suffice to enforce its implementation of the convention.
-South Africa has participated in every meeting of the convention and voted in favor of a key United Nations (UN) resolution promoting the convention in December 2017.
+It has participated in every meeting of the convention.
+South Africa voted in favor of a key United Nations (UN) resolution promoting the convention in December 2018.

-In September 2017, South Africa provided an initial transparency report that confirmed it produced and imported cluster munitions in the past.
+South Africa provided an initial transparency report in 2017 confirming that it produced and imported cluster munitions in the past.
 It declared a stockpile of 1,495 cluster munitions and 99,465 submunitions, of which 139 cluster munitions and 78,994 submunitions or components were destroyed in or by September 2012.

 The Republic of South Africa signed the Convention on Cluster Munitions on 3 December 2008, ratified on 28 May 2015, and theconvention entered into force for the country on 1 November 2015.

-South Africa reported in September 2017 that it does not plan to enact specific implementing legislation for the Convention on Cluster Munitions, as it regards the Anti-Personnel Mines Prohibition Act as sufficient to enforce the convention’s provisions.
+South Africa reported in 2017 that it does not plan to enact specific implementing legislation as it regards the Anti-Personnel Mines Prohibition Act as sufficient to enforce the provisions of the Convention on Cluster Munitions.

 South Africa submitted its initial Article 7 transparency report for the convention on 8 September 2017.
-As of 25 June 2018, it had not provided the annual updated report due by 30 April 2018.
+As of July 2019, it has not provided any annual updated reports, which are due by 30 April each year.
+Timely submission of the report is a legal obligation.

-South Africa has participated in every meeting of the convention, most recently the Seventh Meeting of States Parties in Geneva in September 2017.
+South Africa has participated in every meeting of the convention, most recently the Eighth Meeting of States Parties in Geneva in September 2018.

-South Africa has condemned the use of cluster munitions in Syria several times since 2013, when it said “we deplore any use of cluster munitions by any State including the alleged recent use of cluster munitions in Syria, which has led to a number of casualties including women and children.”
+In October 2018, South Africa expressed concern at new use of cluster munitions in some countries.
+It has condemned the use of cluster munitions in Syria several times since 2013, when it said “we deplore any use of cluster munitions by any State including the alleged recent use of cluster munitions in Syria, which has led to a number of casualties including women and children.”

 South Africa has not elaborated its views on several important issues relating to its interpretation and implementation of the convention, including the prohibition on transit, the prohibition on assistance during joint military operations with states not party that may use cluster munitions, the prohibition on foreign stockpiling of cluster munitions, and the prohibition on investment in production of cluster munitions.